-On the Apple systems the macOS 13.2 (Ventura) and newer is supported on Apple Silicon.
-For Intel-based x86-64 macOS 10.15+ (Catalina) is the minimum version.
+On the Apple systems the macOS 13.2 (Ventura) and newer is supported on Apple Silicon hardware.

 On linux both the compute engines, python scripting environment and GUI require a GLIBC version of 2.17 or higher.
 AMS is compiled on CentOS 7, the code gets tested daily on CentOS 7, Ubuntu 22.04 and Arch.